Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 ## Filtering

 Multivalues exist to facilitate filtering, which is how tánaiste condition arrays manifest themselves in Dauphin.
-A raw filter is enclosed in braces and has two special variables available inside: `$` denotes the value of the monovalue (as a single-member multivalue) and `@` denotes the position.
+A raw filter is enclosed in braces and has two special variables available inside: `$` evaluates to a multivalue of the values of the filtered expression and `@` evaluates to the position.
 Other (defined) varaibles and expressions can also be used within the filter.

 For example, consider the multivalue «`1`, `2`, `3`» created, perhaps by `[1,2,3][]`.
 The expression `{$>1}` in, for exmaple, `[1,2,3][]{$>1}` would evaluate to «`2`, `3`».
 Similarly, `[1,2,3][]{@==0}` would evaluate to «`1`».